INDICATIONS

 ENBREL is indicated for reducing signs and symptoms in patients with active ankylosing spondylitis.

-ENBREL is indicated for reducing signs and symptoms of moderately to severely active polyarticular juvenile idiopathic arthritis in patients ages 2 and older.
+ENBREL is indicated for the treatment of active juvenile psoriatic arthritis in pediatric patients 2 years of age and older.

 Prescription Enbrel® (etanercept) is administered by injection.